 No one has suggested that the various criminal aliens weren`t allowed to contact their consulates, they are just saying the police didn`t suggest it.

+But as Patterico points out, the police not only don`t know if a murder suspect is an alien or not, in large parts of the country, they aren`t allowed to ask.
 It`s the sanctuary policy, that local politicians use to protect illegal aliens from deportation, that causes them not to ask, that and the fact that America is now filling up with native-born communities of people who can`t speak English very well.